Bounds on eigenstate thermalization

 We say that a quantum state $\hat{\sigma}$ is in thermal equilibrium relative to $\opSet$ if $\seminorm{1}{ \hat{\sigma} - \hat{\rho}_{\mathrm{th}} } < \epsilon$ holds for a sufficiently small $\epsilon\, (>0)$.
 This definition follows Refs.~\cite{Goldstein2015, Goldstein2017}; however, we here concern only the expectation value of $\hat{A} \in \opSet$ and not the probability distribution over the spectrum of $\hat{A}$.
-Nonetheless, our framework can deal with the probability distribution by including sufficiently high powers of $\hat{A}$ in $\opSet$, offering finer control over the precision in observing the distribution.
-By appropriately choosing $\opSet$, our notion of quantum-thermal equilibrium unifies previously introduced ones, such as subsystem thermal equilibrium~\cite{popescu2006entanglement, goldstein2006canonical, garrison2018does}, microscopic thermal equilibrium~(MITE), and macroscopic thermal equilibrium~(MATE)~\cite{Goldstein2015, Goldstein2017, mori2018thermalization}~(see \Supple~I for details).
+Nonetheless, our framework can deal with the probability distribution by including sufficiently high powers of $\hat{A}$ in $\opSet$, offering finer control over the precision in observing the distribution of $\hat{A}$.
+By appropriately choosing $\opSet$, our notion of quantum-thermal equilibrium unifies previously introduced notions of thermal equilibrium, such as subsystem thermal equilibrium~\cite{popescu2006entanglement, goldstein2006canonical, garrison2018does, dymarsky2018subsystem}, microscopic thermal equilibrium~(MITE), and macroscopic thermal equilibrium~(MATE)~\cite{Goldstein2015, Goldstein2017, mori2018thermalization}~(see \Supple{}~\ref{SectionSM1}).